jundalisay/sp/content/en/research/ibn-khaldun/muqaddimah/chapter-6/part-28e.md

 The total of the particulars of the elements is always multiplied by the fourth degree of diffusion.
 The result is the first world of particularization.

-The result of the multiplication of the second (element) with the second (degree of diffusion) is the second world of particularization; that of the third with the third is the third; and that of the fourth with the fourth is the fourth world of particularization.
+The result of the multiplication of:
+- the second (element) with the second (degree of diffusion) is the second world of particularization
+- the third with the third is the third
+- the fourth with the fourth is the fourth world of particularization

 The worlds of particularization are added up and subtracted from the world of totality.
 There remain the worlds of abstraction.

 They are divided by the most high horizon.